There are 4 types of legislation:

 Example: (American Heart Association, 2019).

 Elements: Government author. (year).
 Title of report: Subtitle of report if applicable (Report No. ###).
-Retrieved from URL
+URL.

 Elements: (Government author, year).